"Don't learn to code" is bad advice

 - As if the learning alternatives people suggest aren't just basic common sense or generic project management skills.

-- As if the "learn to be creative" advice were some plug-and-play skill you could unlock by taking a course or reading a book—bam, instant Steve Jobs—instead of something cultivated through experiences and growth over time.
+- As if the "learn to be creative" advice were some plug-and-play skill you could unlock by taking a course or reading a book—bam, instant Steve Jobs—instead of a process built through a blend of experiences and hard work over time.

 - As if problem-solving skills and algorithmic reasoning developed through coding don’t transfer to other domains.

-- As if learning isn’t a way to keep your brain active and healthy.
+- As if learning anything isn’t the PERFECT way to keep your brain active and healthy.

 - As if the need to understand how systems work under the hood was some fresh revelation for engineers, and now AI has made that curiosity totally irrelevant.